alpaddesai/CodingRobotics/README.md

 # Coding Robotics

-The project provides introduction to coding Robotics.
+The certificate provides introduction to coding Robotics.
 All images are custom by Alpa D. Desai

 ## Robotics
 ![image](RoboticsCertificate.jpg)